There are hundreds of water softeners on today’s market, and trying to narrow your options down to a single choice can be difficult.

 You should then multiply your water hardness by your average daily water consumption to get your daily water softening requirement.
 Multiply this by 7 to get your weekly water softening requirement, then find a water softener that’s capable of handling the grains per gallon you require.

-Even simpler, you can use my water softener size calculator to size your water softener in less than 20 seconds.
+Even simpler, you can use our water softener size calculator to size your water softener in less than 20 seconds.
 All you need to do is answer a few easy questions.

 💭 Additional Considerations